galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 If you already have a version of Eclipse installed, it should be at the version codenamed Photon (released in June 2018) or later.

+### Gradle (Required with the packaged version of Galasa)

+If you are installing the packaged version of Galasa, you will need to install Gradle version 6.8.2 which is used to build the Galasa software.

+### Docker (Required if using the Docker image in the packaged version of Galasa)

+If you are installing the packaged version of Galasa and want to deploy the docker image provided in the package, you will need to install Docker version 20.10.2.
+You might want to choose this method if you want to host Galasa on an internal server that can be accessed by other users.
+If you want to host Galasa on your local machine only, you do not need to use the Docker image.

 ### (Optional) A 3270 terminal emulator

 Although you do not need a 3270 emulator to run a galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
 There are many such emulators available but IBM's Personal Communications (PCOMM) is frequently used, as is IBM's Host on Demand software, which includes support for Windows, Linux and MacOS.